This post may contain affiliate links. Please read our disclosure policy.

 - If you’d like to add some additional toppings, consider an extra dash of ground cinnamon, a drizzle of maple syrup, diced apples, and/or a shake of powdered sugar.

-Slow Cooker Cinnamon Roll Casserole
+Crockpot Cinnamon Roll Casserole Recipe

 Ingredients